AaditiDethe/DS_Assignments/SVM/README.md

-## Construction Firm – SVM Classification
-# 📌Problem Statement
-A construction firm is planning to develop a suburban locality.
-To minimize the risk of loss due to unsold properties, they consulted an analytics firm to understand the area's population density and income levels.
-The objective is to use Support Vector Machines (SVM) to classify and determine whether investment in that area is viable.

-# 🎯Business Objective
+# Support Vector Machine (SVM) – Classification Projects
+This repository contains assignments and mini-projects that apply Support Vector Machine (SVM) algorithms for solving real-world classification problems.
+SVM is a powerful supervised learning technique used for both linear and non-linear classification tasks.

+🔥 Assignment 1: Forest Fire Prediction
+📌 Problem Statement:
+Predict the category of burnt area in California forests using SVM, to assist officials in fire preparedness and resource planning.

+🎯 Objective:
+Enable long-term planning by classifying potential burn areas.

+🔒 Constraints:

+Seasonal & climatic variability

+No real-time urgency

+Must be cost-effective for public use

+🧪 Techniques Used:

+SVM (Linear & Polynomial kernels)

+Data Encoding & Normalization

+Evaluation: Accuracy, F1-Score, Confusion Matrix

+✅ Conclusion:
+SVM with a linear kernel achieved ~90% accuracy and is suitable for forest fire planning applications.

+🏗️ Assignment 2: Construction Firm Investment Analysis 📌 Problem Statement:
-To assist the firm in identifying high-potential areas for property investment using predictive analytics based on population density and income level.
+Help a construction firm decide whether to invest in a suburban area based on population density and income levels using SVM classification.

+🎯 Objective:
+Support data-driven investment decisions to minimize risks.

-# 🔒 Business Constraints
+🔒 Constraints:

-Limited access to recent demographic data.
+Limited demographic data availability

-Model must be simple and explainable to non-technical stakeholders.
+Model should be simple & explainable
-Deployment-ready in short turnaround time.

-# 📊 Techniques Used
+Fast turnaround for deployment

+🧪 Techniques Used:

-SVM with Linear and Polynomial kernels
+SVM (Linear & Polynomial kernels)

 Data Preprocessing & Label Encoding

-Accuracy & Confusion Matrix Evaluation
+Evaluation: Accuracy, Confusion Matrix

-# 📌 Conclusion
+✅ Conclusion:
-Based on the SVM analysis, the model achieved good accuracy and can be used as a decision-support tool for investment planning.
+The model showed good accuracy and is effective as a decision-support tool for real estate investments.